lowoncuties/VSB-FEI-Machine-Learning-Exercises/README.md

 2. Prepare data for forecasting tasks.
 3. Preprocessing the data to gain maximum performance.
 4. Evaluate the performance of the models.

+For the Exercise 10, there is also an interactive guide for the forecasting.
+The guide has the pipeline + metrics explained together with the visualizations and model training where you can experiment with different features.
+[Examples folder](https://github.com/lowoncuties/VSB-FEI-Machine-Learning-Exercises/blob/main/examples/forecasting/)

 > [Jupyter Notebook](https://github.com/lowoncuties/VSB-FEI-Machine-Learning-Exercises/blob/main/ml_10.ipynb)